lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-This was a bit tricky (at least for a `bicep` newbie), but doable and fits into the new infrastructure setup.
+This was a bit tricky (at least for a `bicep` newbie), but well documented and fits into the new infrastructure setup.

-Now we need to bring the pieces together in the Azure Function and the Azure Key Vault to get access to the secret.
+Last thing we need is to bring the pieces together in the Azure Function App configuration and the Azure Key Vault to get access to the secret.

 ### Step 6 - Mind the access

-What do we need to do to grant the Azure Function app access to the Azure Key Vault?
-There are two things needed to get things going:
+What do we need to do to grant the Azure Function App access to the Azure Key Vault?
+There are two things needed:

-1. Create a system assigned identity for the Azure Functions app
+1. Create a system assigned *managed identity* for the Azure Functions App
-2. Create the access policy in Key Vault for this identity via its principal ID
+2. Create the *access policy* in Key Vault for this identity via its principal ID

 Can we achieve that with the existing modules from `core`?
-Yes, we can, but to understand what is going on you must take a dive into the hierarchy for Azure Functions and the Azure Functions app.
-Let us start from our part, namely the `function.bicep` that we create in the `app` folder:
+Yes, we can.
+To understand why and how we must take a dive into the hierarchy for Azure Functions and the Azure Functions App.
+Let us start from our part, namely the `function.bicep` file that we create in the `app` folder that reuses the `functions-node.bicep` file from the `core` folder:

 ```bicep
 param location string = resourceGroup().location